BrainTrust in home tutoring

 The most effective way to learn math is very different from the way to learn history or Spanish, yet most students study all subjects in pretty much the same way: by reading and rereading their textbooks and notes.
 All subjects can be divided into four primary categories: those in which one is acquiring facts (like biology or history), those in which one is learning how to solve problems (like geometry, calculus or physics), those in which one is learning to interpret and respond to material (like literature or art history), and those in which one is learning to communicate in a new way (like languages or even painting).

 Many times to adequately prepare for a specific subject, there are only a few basic questions which require answers.
 Many types of questions appear repeatedly.
-Our SAT subject test tutors, who have scored in the top 10 percentile of all SAT takers in the given subject, obviously know what is necessary to succeed.
-They will help you comprehend not only the subject manner, but anticipate the questions which might appear on the exam itself.
+Our SAT subject test tutors, who have scored in the top 10 percentile of all SAT takers in the given subject, know what is necessary to succeed.
+They will help you comprehend not only the subject matter, but anticipate the questions which might appear on the exam itself.

 Learn More